-The study, published in Molecular Cell, was led by Jhumku Kohtz, PhD, research professor of Pediatrics and a member of Developmental Biology Program at the Stanley Manne Children’s Research Institute at Ann & Robert H. Lurie Children’s Hospital of Chicago.
+The study, published in Molecular Cell, was led by Jhumku Kohtz, PhD, research professor of Pediatrics and a member of the Developmental Biology Program at the Stanley Manne Children’s Research Institute at Ann & Robert H. Lurie Children’s Hospital of Chicago.

 In 2006, Kohtz’s laboratory discovered Evf2, a long non-coding RNA that regulates transcription factors critical for the development of interneurons that produce GABA.
 GABA is the brain’s major inhibitory neurotransmitter, and alterations in GABA signaling have been linked to epilepsy, schizophrenia, autism and other neurological disorders.

 In previous research published in Nature Neuroscience, Kohtz’s team demonstrated that loss of Evf2 during early development results in GABA defects in adult mice, suggesting the significance of the non-coding RNA in neurological disorders.